How Can A Speech Therapist Help You Recover From Traumatic Brain Injury

 This goes beyond just speech related concerns, though.

-One of our Washington DC speech therapist can also work with you to improve your cognitive function, memory, problem solving, and even social skills.
+One of our Washington DC speech therapists can also work with you to improve your cognitive function, memory, problem solving, and even social skills.

 What Is Traumatic Brain Injury?